UCA-Datalab/covid-npi/README.md

 ## Web Application

+Our web service is hosted at [http://npispain.clapton.uca.es/#/home](http://npispain.clapton.uca.es/#/home)

+If you want to host your own web application, follow the instructions in this section.
+Else, you can skip to [Contact](#contact) section.

 ### Initialize the Web Application

 To initialize the web application, you must first host a mongo server.
-Make a copy of the [config file](config.toml) and fill in the required credentials.
+Make a copy of the [config file](covidnpi/config.toml) and fill in the required credentials.
 From now on, use that config file when running the following functions.

 To store all the required data in the mongo server, run: